 - Claire Enterline, Maine Coastal Program

-The York River Study Committee meets monthly on the fourth Tuesday of each month (third Tuesday in December) from 5:30-7:30 p.m. at the Grant House in York.
-Meetings are open to the public.
-For information about upcoming meetings, contact the Study Coordinator at email@example.com.
+From late 2015 to early 2020, the York River Study Committee met monthly on the fourth Tuesday of each month (third Tuesday in December) from 5:30-7:30 p.m. at the Grant House in York.
+From mid 2020 to early 2023, meetings were much less frequent and primarily conducted via Zoom.